On Atomic Registers and Randomized Consensus in M&M Systems: Atomic SWMR register implementation in general m m systems

 \subsection{Algorithm}

-We now show how to implement a SWMR register $\REG$, that can be written by an arbitrary fixed process $w$ and read by \emph{all} processes, in an m\&m system $\mathcal{S}_{L}$ where at most $t_L$ processes may crash.
+We now show how to implement an atomic SWMR register $\REG$, that can be written by an arbitrary fixed process $w$ and read by all processes, in an m\&m system $\mathcal{S}_{L}$ where at most $t_L$ processes may crash.
 This implementation is given in terms of the procedures $\wu()$ and $\ru()$ shown in Algorithm~1.